Murder Mystery Game AI

 Anachronistic references.
 If you're creating a 1920s noir mystery but include modern slang or technology, immersion breaks.
 Research your chosen era and maintain consistency throughout.

 Overwhelming information density.
-Cramming 50 pages of evidence into your cold case files paralyzes players with too many options.
-Stick to 15-30 pages of carefully curated documents.
+Cramming too many pages of evidence into your cold case files can paralyze players with too many options.
+Stick to a carefully curated set of documents.

 Forgetting player agency.
 If clues are so subtle that players can't find them without hints, they feel frustrated rather than clever.
 Make clues discoverable—they should require connection and analysis, not detective-level cryptography.